jangala-dev/using-git/README.md

 ## Web editor vs VSCode

 Although you can use the web editor to make changes it's much easier to use a text editor like VSCode.
-You can download git and VSCode by doing the following:
+You can download git and VSCode by doing following the guides below.

+### Mac using Homebrew (preferred)

 On a Mac enter the following in Terminal, line by line preferably:
 ```